 Overview of the Emergency Medicine Residency Program

 We are a 3-year fully accredited Emergency Medicine Residency Program, based at Loyola University Medical Center, a Level One Trauma Center & Quaternary Care Center, just outside of the city of Chicago, in Maywood, IL.
-We are approved for 6 residents per year, with our first class starting July 1st 2019.
+We are approved for 6 residents per year, and our first class started on July 1st 2019.

 We have built a training program that draws from decades of cumulative experience within our Residency Leadership.
 Our mission is to Train EM Physicians for Excellence in Leadership, Care and Service.

 You will be exposed to incredible pathology & diversity in our patient population, and be immersed in an educational environment that has been designed utilizing the very latest in educational literature.

 If you want to be a member of the founding history of this program, possess a pioneering spirit, and want to be a leader in the field of Emergency Medicine, then we may be the program for you.